kodecocodes/swift-style-guide/SWIFTLINT.markdown

 }
 ```

+You may also use it in the same context as the force cast exception above, dequeuing cells in `UITableViewDataSource` and `UICollectionViewDataSource` methods.

+Finally, you may use force unwrapping when constructing a `URL` from a hard-coded, and guaranteed valid, URL string.

 ### SwiftUI and multiple trailing closures

 Idiomatic SwiftUI uses trailing closures to provide the view content for certain user interface elements. `Button` is a prime example; it has an initializer form that uses a closure to provide its `label`.
 It's common to write something like the following: